ocornut/imgui/README.md

 <br><b>I integrated ImGui in my engine and some elements are disappearing when I move windows around..</b>
 <br><b>How can I load a different font than the default?</b>
 <br><b>How can I load multiple fonts?</b>
+<br><b>How can I display and input non-latin characters such as Chinese, Japanese, Korean, Cyrillic?</b>

 See the FAQ in imgui.cpp for answers.